Recent Blog Articles

 What's causing your itching, teary eyes?

 Do your eyes itch after you’ve been near a cat?
 Do they puff up or run with tears when pollen is in the air?

-Seasonal and perennial allergic conjunctivitis usually can be confirmed by your doctor based on your symptoms.
-Testing is not usually needed to diagnose the condition, but skin testing may help identify the allergens.
+Allergic conjunctivitis can usually be confirmed by your doctor based on your symptoms.
+Testing is not typically needed to diagnose the condition, but skin testing may help identify the allergens.
 If your symptoms don’t quickly respond to treatment, see your doctor in case you have a more serious eye condition.

 Treating allergic conjunctivitis

 Avoidance is your first line of defense.
 If you are allergic to cats, stay away from them, or at least don’t touch your eyes when you’re near one, and wash your hands immediately after touching one.
-If pollen is your nemesis, keep your windows closed and an air purifier or air conditioner going in pollen season.
-Also, don’t rub your eyes, because rubbing causes mast cells in the conjunctiva to release their histamine and other inflammatory chemicals, which worsens symptoms.
-Use artificial tears (available without prescription) frequently for relief and to dilute allergens in the eye.
-Following are some common drug treatments.
+If pollen is your allergy culprit, keep your windows closed and an air purifier or air conditioner going in pollen season.

-Antihistamine/vasoconstrictor combinations.
-Over-the-counter eye drops containing both an antihistamine and a vasoconstrictor, such as naphazoline/ pheniramine (Naphcon-A, Opcon-A, Visine Allergy Eye Relief) can be used for a few days for quick relief.
+Combination antihistamine/vasoconstrictor eye drops.
+They contain both an antihistamine and a vasoconstrictor, such as naphazoline/ pheniramine (Naphcon-A, Opcon-A, Visine Allergy Eye Relief).
+They can be used for a few days for quick relief.
 You should, however, avoid regular long-term use of these medications, which can cause narrowing of the blood vessels of the eye and rebound redness, in which redness returns and may even be worse than before.

 Image: ia_64/Getty Images